JuliaGraphics/Luxor.jl/docs/src/tutorial.md

     line(A, B, :stroke)
 ```

 Draw a stroked circle too.
 The center of the circle is placed at the origin.
-You can use the letter "O" as a short cut for Origin, ie the `Point(0, 0)`.
+You can use the letter 'O' as a short cut for Origin, ie the `Point(0, 0)`.

 ```julia
     circle(O, radius, :stroke)